My Oscar Fish Is Not Eating Food – What to Do?

 • Oscars love to eat small fish.
 So, alternate between commercial and live food to balance their diet.

 You can estimate the age of an Oscar fish by determining its size.
-A young, one-year-old Oscar is about four inches long; whereas, any size larger than four inches is considered to be a fully-grown adult Oscar.
+A young, one-year-old Oscar is about four inches long.
+Whereas any size larger than four inches is considered to be a fully-grown adult Oscar.

 A juvenile Oscar fish needs to be fed at least three times a day until its stomach starts to look somewhat rounded.
 On the other hand, the adult Oscars should only be fed once.

-Disadvantages of over-feeding
+Disadvantages of Over-Feeding Oscars

-Remember that we talked about live feed?
+Remember we talked about live feed?

 • If your Oscars are allowed to eat live fish at will, they can end up completely rejecting other types of food.

-• Live fish provide an unbalanced diet which can affect the health of your Oscars.
+• Live fish provide an unbalanced diet, which can affect the health of your Oscars.

 • Too much live food is the biggest cause of obesity in fish.

-• Too many small fish can cause an ammonia surge which could prove to be fatal for all inhabitants of the tank.
+• Too many small fish can cause an ammonia surge, which could prove to be fatal for all inhabitants of the tank.

 • Live feed is far more expensive than commercial fish food.